 Below are some of the key questions parents have asked us.
 If you require any further information, please don’t hesitate to call Photis on +44 (0)1865 522 166 or email him here.

 What if my child has a minor illness or injury during the summer school?

-All our staff are first-aid trained, plus we have access to a medical doctor 24 hours a day, so if there are any minor issues we are able to deal with them with the appropriate urgency.
+All our staff are first-aid trained, and we have a matron, so if there are any minor issues we are able to deal with them with the appropriate urgency.

 What happens in the case of an accident or emergency?

 Our accommodation has residential staff, so there is always someone on site 24 hours a day.
 During the summer school, we provide a 24 hour emergency phone number that students, family and friends may call.
 As well as getting contact details from parents/guardians, we ask students to provide another emergency contact as a precaution.

 How do we monitor where the students are?

 Our students have a full programme of classes and activities, and as such we know where they are.
 However, if students choose to use their free time to explore Oxford, we have a signing-in and signing-out register.
 Please note, students are only allowed to leave the accommodation with a friend (they are not allowed out on their own).